kristopolous/js-copypasta/README.md

 > Note 1: The one-line version is intentionally *not* "minified" or obfuscated ... it's intended to be a readable variation of the multi-line that fits in one line.

 > Note 2: This README is valid javascript.
 Really, if you want to you can just include it as a script ... that's why the "stray" comments are peppered around.
+In fact, the test suite includes this readme file.

 **Every helper is self-contained.
 No function depends on any other function in the 'library.'**